 • Put air conditioners on the recirculation setting so outside air will not be moved into the room and clean air will circulate through air conditioners and air cleaners.

-• Take extra precaution for children, older adults and people with lung diseases, who are more susceptible to gases and smoke.
+• Take extra precautions for children, older adults and people with lung diseases, who are more susceptible to gases and smoke.

 If You Go Outside:

-• Avoid driving.
-If you must drive in affected areas, keep your windows and vents closed.
+• If you must drive in affected areas, keep your windows and vents closed.
 Air conditioning should only be operated in the "recirculate" setting.

 • Don't count on a dust mask.
 Ordinary dust masks, designed to filter out large particles, will not help as they still allow the more dangerous smaller particles to pass through.
-Special, more expensive dust masks with true HEPA filters will filter out the damaging fine particles, but may not fit well and are difficult for people with lung disease to use.
+Special, more expensive dust masks with true HEPA filters will filter out the damaging fine particles but may not fit well and are difficult for people with lung disease to use.
 Consult with your physician before using a mask, especially if you have a lung disease.
-A dust mask with an N-95 rating is most highly recommended for ash protection.
+An N-95 mask is most highly recommended for protection from particle pollution.

-• Refrain from all outdoor exercise if the air quality forecast is code red (Unhealthy) or higher.
+• Check the Air Quality Index before going outside.
+If you have a lung disease or other chronic disease, refrain from all outdoor exercise if the air quality forecast is code orange (Unhealthy for Sensitive Groups) or higher.

 When to Seek Medical Attention: